DivanteLtd/pimcore5-clipboard/README.md

 [![Software License](https://img.shields.io/badge/license-GPLv3-brightgreen.svg?style=flat)](LICENSE.md)
 [![Join the chat at https://gitter.im/pimcore5-clipboard/Lobby](https://img.shields.io/badge/gitter-join%20chat-brightgreen.svg?style=flat)](https://gitter.im/pimcore5-clipboard/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## :warning: Pimcore 5 Clipboard bundle is for now in a in-progress phase - it can be incompleted for now and we cannot guaranty correct work.
+## :warning: Pimcore 5 Clipboard bundle is for now in a in-progress phase - it can be incompleted for now and we cannot guarantee correct work.

 Pimcore 5 Clipboard Bundle gives you the possibility to **shelve your objects into a separated area** and perform chosen actions only on these separated objects - **without changing anything in your project structure!**